HTML Paragraphs

 - Whitespace: Ensure proper spacing between paragraphs for better readability.
 You can use CSS to control the spacing if needed.

 - Semantic Meaning: Use paragraphs appropriately to convey the meaning and structure of your content.
-Avoid using
+Avoid using <p>tags for non-text content like images or videos.

 Styling Paragraphs: